 Facing a debt collection lawsuit in Texas is undoubtedly stressful but know that you have legal options to resolve it and put it behind you.
 At Warren & Migliaccio , we help individuals all over Texas facing debt collection lawsuits from creditors and debt collectors.

 If you are currently facing a debt lawsuit, do not hesitate to contact us about your situation.
-We are happy to review the claims against you, discuss potentailly how to get a credit card lawsuit dismissed in Texas, and determine how we can help you.
+We are happy to review the claims against you.
+We will discuss how to get a credit card lawsuit dismissed in Texas, and determine how we can help you.

 “If we cannot dismiss your case, we can assist you in resolving it through alternative means.
-For example, you may have a solid defense to fight the case in court, or you may be able to negotiate a settlement that is less than the original amount of debt claimed.
-The most important message to glean from this article is that when you face a debt lawsuit, you possess options.
-Anyone that tells you that you can only settle the lawsuit, or that you have to file bankruptcy or even go you must go to court is not providing you all your available options.
+For example, you may have a solid defense to fight the case in court.
+You may be able to negotiate a settlement that is less than the original amount of debt claimed.
+The most important message to glean from this article is that when you face a debt lawsuit, you have options.
+Anyone that tells you that you can only settle the lawsuit, or you must go to court is not providing you all options.

-Call us at (888) 584-9614 or contact us online, and we will be in touch with you soon to schedule a consultation.
+Our experienced debt defense attorney is here to help you assess your options and take the next steps with confidence.
+Call us at (888) 584-9614 or contact us online, and we will be in touch with you soon to schedule a free consultation.